 If any of your lectures are being delivered by a guest lecturer from outside of LSE then, please contact email@example.com for advice on obtaining their consent.

-The official consent form can be downloaded and attached to the web form below.
+The model consent form can be downloaded and attached to the web form below.

-If you want to record a public lecture which is not a timetabled course then please see this flow chart for the process.
+If you want to record an event which is not a timetabled course, public lecture which is not a timetabled course then please see this flow chart for the process.

 - Recordings of lectures provide a supplementary resource for students to use.